farhan-azam/city-travel-website/README.md

+CIty website
 This is a website of my hometown Bhagalpur which is in Bihar,India.
-I have built it  in HTML and CSS
+This is only the front end that i have built with the help of HTML ,CSS and Javascript .